 According to Science

-This is going to shock you, but meat sweats are not on a list of clinically diagnosed conditions.
-There’s no medical literature that explicitly explains the phenomenon of sweating after eating a lot of meat.
-That means there’s no single reason behind it all.
-That said, there are plenty of reasonable explanations, and if you’ve ever had meat sweats, it could be related to one or more of these underlying causes.
-Let’s explore these reasons for the very real occurrence of meat sweats.
+This next piece will shock you, but meat sweats are not on a list of clinically diagnosed conditions.
+There's no medical literature that explicitly explains the phenomenon of sweating after eating a lot of meat.
+That means there's no single reason behind it all.
+That said, there are plenty of reasonable explanations, and if you've ever had meat sweats, it could be related to one or more of these underlying causes.
+Let's explore these reasons for the very real occurrence of meat sweats.

 Researchers at Texas A&M have looked heavily into protein digestion.
-They weren’t trying to figure out the meat sweats, but in their research, they made headway on solving the problem anyway.
+They weren't trying to figure out the meat sweats, but they made headway on solving the problem anyway in their research.
 According to their findings, everyone breaks down proteins a little differently during digestion.

 Let's back up.
 Digesting a protein is a more involved process than digesting fats or sugars.
 Proteins can be very complicated, and that means your body has to do more to break them down into something it can absorb.
 At the root of all of this, the proteins are broken down by enzymes.
 That's true for everyone.
 But, the A&M team was able to show that the way each individual gets to that final step can vary radically.

 This research tells us that anyone can be at risk of a meat sweat.
-If you eat enough meat, the heat generated from digestion will raise your body temperature and a nice flop sweat will ensue.
-But, there are people who digest so efficiently that they would have to challenge eating records to ever get to that point.
+If you eat enough meat, the heat generated from digestion will raise your body temperature, and a nice flop sweat will ensue.
+Some people digest so efficiently that they would have to challenge eating records to ever get to that point.
 Other people might glisten after a single Slim Jim.
-It’s all about body variance.
+It's all about body variance.

-What we’ve learned is that the bulk of a meat sweat comes from the fact that digesting protein literally raises your body temperature.
-With that in mind, there are several other factors that can contribute to the propensity for sweating.
+What we've learned is that the bulk of a meat sweat comes from the fact that digesting protein raises your body temperature.
+With that in mind, several other factors can contribute to the propensity for sweating.
 One of those is food intolerance.

-You’ve no doubt heard of lactose intolerance.
-This occurs when a person doesn’t produce enough of the enzyme (lactase) to digest sugars naturally found in milk.
-Since the body isn’t breaking down the lactose, it makes its way to the large intestine.
-There, bacteria feed on the sugar and produce a bunch of gas as a byproduct.
-This can lead to bloating, discomfort, gassiness, and even the runs.
+You've no doubt heard of lactose intolerance; this occurs when a person doesn't produce enough of the enzyme (lactase) to digest sugars naturally found in milk.
+Since the body isn't breaking down the lactose, it makes its way to the large intestine.
+There, bacteria feed on the sugar and produce gas as a byproduct, leading to bloating, discomfort, gassiness, and even runs.

 It turns out that you can be intolerant to a lot more than just lactose.
-In fact, a lot of people are intolerant to myoglobin.
-This is the protein in red meat that makes it look bloody if it’s less than medium-well-done.
-That red juice isn’t actually blood.
-It’s water with myoglobin.
-The point is that a lot of people are intolerant to myoglobin, and that intolerance becomes more likely as you get older.
+Many people are intolerant to myoglobin; this is the protein in red meat that makes it look bloody if it's less than medium-well-done.
+That red juice isn't blood.
+It's water with myoglobin.
+The point is that many people are intolerant to myoglobin and that intolerance becomes more likely as you get older.

-It’s important to understand that allergies are fundamentally different from intolerance.
+It's important to understand that allergies are fundamentally different from intolerance.
 Being unable to digest something has nothing to do with an allergic reaction.
-In fact, you typically can’t be allergic to foods you can’t digest.
-An allergy is an immune response to something you touch, eat, breath, etc. Basically no one has a meat allergy.
+You typically can't be allergic to foods you can't digest.
+An allergy is an immune response to something you touch, eat, breathe, etc. Basically, no one has a meat allergy.
 We all need protein to survive, so meat allergies were weeded out of the gene pool a long time ago.
-That said, they do happen every now and then.
+That said, they do happen now and then.

 Whether you have a meat allergy or not, general allergies can contribute to a meat sweat.
-It’s a bit of a windy road, but the short version is that allergy symptoms increase stress levels, and that can contribute to the problem.
-So, if you’ve had a problem with meat sweats, put a little effort into managing allergies.
-Don’t eat the extra sausage if your mouth is a little itchy.
-It’s pretty basic stuff.
+It's a bit of a windy road, but the short version is that allergy symptoms increase stress levels, contributing to the problem.
+So, if you've had a problem with meat sweats, put a little effort into managing allergies.
+Don't eat the extra sausage if your mouth is a little itchy.
+It's pretty basic stuff.

 Eat Less Meat

 Did it hurt to read that?
-It’s tough, since meat is so amazing, but it really is the easiest thing in the world.
+It's tough since meat is so amazing, but it is the easiest thing in the world.
 Very few people get meat sweats when they eat a properly portioned meal.
-Note: this isn’t suggesting that you give up meat entirely.
-It’s an important part of a lot of balanced diets (no offense to our vegan brothers out there).
-But, if you put a little more effort into portion control, you’ll trade the sweats for a healthier body.
-It’s kind of a win-win.
+Note: this isn't suggesting that you give up meat entirely.
+It's an important part of many balanced diets (no offense to our vegan brothers out there).
+But, if you put a little more effort into portion control, you'll trade the sweats for a healthier body.
+It's kind of a win-win.